-A list of participants in Pre-Paid Tuition is sent from the State Treasurer's Office to the Cashier's Office.
-The Cashier posts the amount to the student's account to pay the registration and bills the Treasurer's Office for the funds.
+A list of participants in the Prepaid Tuition Program is sent from the State Treasurer's Office to the Cashier's Office.
+The Cashier's Office adds the amount to the student's account to pay the registration.
 The Millennium Scholarship can then pay other fees that remain on the student's account.
-Once all outstanding charges are paid, remaining scholarship and financial aid dollars are paid by check or direct deposit to the student's personal checking account.
-For more information, see Nevada State Treasurer's College Programs.
+Once all outstanding charges are paid, any remaining scholarship and financial aid dollars are paid by check or direct deposit to the student.
+For more information, see the Nevada State Treasurer's College Programs website.